finopsfoundation/framework/_vendor-members/virtasant.md

 - Training Provider

 certified-status:
-- FCSP
+- FinOps Certified Service Provider
-- FCP
+- FinOps Certified Platform
-- FTP
+- FinOps Training Partner

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
+product-overview: |
-product-overview: "Virtasant’s Cloud Optimization solution provides end-to-end cloud optimization capabilities to support Cloud FinOps programs.
+  Virtasant’s Cloud Optimization solution provides end-to-end cloud optimization capabilities to support Cloud FinOps programs.
 It includes program setup, global cloud expertise, and a proprietary technology platform that offers complete end-to-end automation to manage optimization programs and optimize cloud resources.

   Our unique platform provides real-time insights into cloud spend, gives recommendations, and implements automated resolutions - reducing costs by over 50%.
 Continuous cloud optimization goes beyond simple configuration.
 We identify opportunities to improve scalability and reduce spend through re-architecture, consolidation, and simplification.
 The platform easily integrates with a wide range of data sources.

   Our offering is outcome-based: our fees are based on results, not software licenses or billable hours.
 If you don’t reduce cloud spend and improve cloud efficiency, you don’t pay.
-We can do this because we know our solution can help you meet your goals."
+We can do this because we know our solution can help you meet your goals.

 product-video-url: